yellowaj/skinny_rails/README.md

 	$ gem install skinny_rails

-And then from your existing Rails4 root, run:
+And then from your existing Rails4 app, run:

 	$ rails generate skinny_rails